OlegSubotin/next.js-original/README.md

-# 4. Creating Layouts and Pages
+# 5. Navigating Between Pages

-## Creating Dashboard Routes Using File-System Routing
+## Using the next/link Component

+## Highlighting Active Links with the usePathname() Hook

-## Understanding the Role of Folders and Files in Creating New Route Segments
+## Understanding Navigation in Next.js

-## Creating a Nested Layout for Shared Usage Across Multiple Dashboard Pages

-## Exploring Concepts: Colocation, Partial Rendering, and the Root Layout